14 ID Beamline

 - Heat Load Chopper: Reduces heat load on downstream optics by ~99 %.

-- Si (111) double-crystal monochromator: Can be used to produce monochromatic beam.
+- Si (111) double-crystal monochromator: Can be used to produce monochromatic beam but not used in standard polychromatic operation.

 - Primary KB mirror system